 “It's also really important for students to get what they can in federal loans before they actually look at private loans,” Serber said.

-For South Carolina, FASFA applications for tuition are due June 30 for the 2019-2020 year.
+For South Carolina, FASFA applications for tuition open on Oct.
+1 for the 2021-2022 year.

 If the cost of education is not covered by federal loans, students can receive private loans.
 Students who are looking for a private lender would go through a bank or credit union.